In-situ extreme mass ratio inspirals via sub-parsec formation and migration of stars in thin, gravitationally unstable AGN discs: Introduction

 EMRIs are a prime target for milliHz GW missions.
 The detection of even one will provide high precision measurements of the central SMBH mass and spin \citep{2007PhRvD..75d2003B,2017PhRvD..95j3012B}.
 If the EMRI is embedded in gas, the GW signal can carry signatures of the environment that can be potentially constrain environment properties and complex migration physics \citep{Yunes2011,Kocsis2011,Barausse2014,Derdzinski2019,Derdzinski2021,Zwick2021}.
 Rate estimates of EMRI formation via dynamical interactions in galactic nuclei span orders of magnitude in uncertainty \citep{2020arXiv201103059A}.
 Luckily, it is becoming apparent that the presence of an accretion disc can boost the EMRI formation rate \citep{PanYang2021a,PanYang2021b}.
-One mechanism for EMRI facilitation occurs due to the influence of the accretion disc on the orbits of stars and CRs in the nucleus, whose orbits tend to align and corotate with the disc \citep{1991MNRAS.250..505S,1983ApJ...266..502N,Fabj2020, Tagawa2020a}.
-Additionally, in discs that become gravitationally unstable, star formation can produce in-situ CRs that subsequently accrete, merge, or migrate towards the central SMBH \citep{Levin2007,GoodmanTan2004}.
+One mechanism for EMRI facilitation occurs due to the influence of the accretion disc on the orbits of stars and CRs in the nucleus, which tend to align and corotate with the disc \citep{1991MNRAS.250..505S,1983ApJ...266..502N,Fabj2020, Tagawa2020a}.
+Additionally, instability-induced star formation can produce in-situ CRs that accrete, merge, or migrate towards the central SMBH \citep{Levin2007,GoodmanTan2004}.
 The latter works describe the collapse and aggregation of clumps in marginally stable discs that leads to the formation of a single, supermassive embedded star.

 In this work, we revisit models of gravitationally unstable accretion discs, extending solutions over a set of system parameters (namely SMBH mass and rate of viscous inflow), to demonstrate the range of initial conditions for in-situ AGN stars.
 We investigate the diversity of the stellar mass distribution and subsequent evolutionary outcomes.
 Not all AGN are the same\textemdash SMBH masses, the total gas mass, and efficiency of inflow can vary, leading to different predictions for the location of fragmentation and the AGN star evolutionary outcomes: tidal disruption, in-situ EMRIs, or leftover stellar populations.
 In the following Section, we review recent developments of fragmentation in the protoplanetary disc context, for which several numerical investigations find deviations from the standard theory when attempting to explain properties of planets formed through GI.
 We then briefly summarize theoretical aspects of SF employed in this work, before describing our disc model in Section~\ref{sec:discmodel}.
 With solutions for disc structure, we derive the regime where fragmentation is expected to occur in Section~\ref{sec:fragmentation}.
 In Section~\ref{sec:massesofstars} we describe the process of fragmentation to gravitational collapse of protostars, based on the size of the instability, the collapse rate, and the accretion onto the resulting cores, and we derive the initial mass distribution of stars.
 In Section~\ref{sec:evolution} we describe the subsequent evolution of AGN-star populations, given their ability to migrate and evolve throughout the disc.
 In Section~\ref{sec:outcomes} we discuss the outcomes of embedded stars, which can be tidally disrupted or accreted by the SMBH, and we quantify the rate of in-situ EMRIs for each disc solution.
 Finally, in Section~\ref{sec:discussion} we summarise the takeaways and caveats of this work.